kyma-project/community/concepts/observability-strategy/configurable-monitoring/05-concept.md

 ### In-Cluster backend

 The monitoring component brings config to push metrics using remote write to managed Prometheus instances.
-Kyma will provide a blueprint to deploy your own kube-prometheus-stack
+Kyma will provide a blueprint to deploy your own kube-prometheus-stack.